Review of a scam

 2. Two companies in Carl Wright's previous group of financial services companies (also called Cartel) ended in compulsory liquidation.

-3. The review makes the point that there is always a risk if you pay fees in advance.
+3. Our review of Cartel Client Review makes the point that there is always a risk if you pay fees in advance.
 Even if you are told that your fees are refunded, there is no complete guarantee of this unless the refunds are either backed by insurance or the fees are kept in a separate client account so that the company cannot access them for operating expenses etc.

-4. There were concerns that the company might be operating an illegal recruitment scheme for its agents.
+4. There were concerns that Cartel Client Review might be operating an illegal recruitment scheme for its agents.
 Although the legal position for the recruitment scheme for its Master Agents was subsequently regularised, it appears that the contracts for the recruitment of its agents still don't comply.
 (See above.)

 Best wishes